Saint Dominic in Soriano

 Saint Dominic in Soriano (San Domenico in Soriano; Santo Domingo en Soriano) was a portrait of Saint Dominic (1170–1221) painted in 1530.
 It is an important artefact in the Dominican friary at Soriano Calabro in southern Italy.
 It was believed to be of miraculous origin, and to inspire miracles.
 It was the subject of a Roman Catholic feast day celebrated on 15 September from 1644 to 1913.
 Its miraculous origin was the subject of several 17th-century paintings.
 Several ecclesiastical buildings have been named after it.

 History

 There seems to be no record that Dominic himself ventured further south in Italy than Rome.
-In 1510, members of the Dominican Order founded a friary at Soriano Calabro, Calabria, in the arch of the foot of the boot of Italy.
-A town grew up around it.
+In 1510, Dominican friars founded a priory at Soriano Calabro, Calabria, in the arch of the foot of the boot of Italy.
 In 1530, the friars began to display for public veneration a portrait of the founder of their Order.

 In the early 17th century, Silvestro Frangipane, a Dominican, investigated the painting and wrote a book about it.
 Several senior members of his Order gave it their imprimaturs, and it was published in 1634.